kryter/barnstorm/docs/project-setup.md

-# Getting Started
+# Project Setup

 ## Prerequisites

 To use `Barnstorm`, you'll need to have your end to end test infrastructure set up to run tests.
+For this guide, we've set up our project with [Cypress](https://www.cypress.io/) as our test framework.

 ## Install Barnstorm